-All site plan proposals governed by these regulations having lands identified as Special Flood Hazard Areas in the "Flood Insurance Study for the County of Strafford, N.H.", together with the associated Flood Insurance Rate Maps shall meet the following requirements:
+All site plan proposals governed by these regulations having lands identified as Special Flood Hazard Areas on the current Flood Insurance Rate Map shall meet the following requirements:

-- 7.4.1 Site Plan proposals, including their utilities and drainage, shall be located and designed to be consistent with the need to minimize flood damage. - 7.4.2 All public utilities and facilities, such as sewer, electrical and water systems shall be located and constructed to minimize or eliminate flood damage. - 7.4.3 Adequate drainage shall be provided to reduce exposure to flood hazards. - 7.4.4 All site plan proposals shall include base flood elevation data.
+7.4.1 Site Plan proposals, including their utilities and drainage, shall be located and designed to be consistent with the need to minimize flood damage.

-7.4.5 All necessary permits have been received from those governmental agencies from which approval is required by Federal or State law, including Section 404 of the Federal Water Pollution Control Act Amendments of 1972, 33 U.S.C.
+- 7.4.2 All public utilities and facilities, such as sewer, electrical and water systems shall be located and constructed to minimize or eliminate flood damage. - 7.4.3 Adequate drainage shall be provided to reduce exposure to flood hazards. - 7.4.4 All site plan proposals shall include base flood elevation data. - 7.4.5 All necessary permits have been received from those governmental agencies from which approval is required by Federal or State law, including Section 404 of the Federal Water Pollution Control Act Amendments of 1972, 33 U.S.C.
 1334.